matspina/screen-play-wright/README.md

 Git Large File Storage (LFS) replaces large files such as audio samples, videos, datasets, and graphics with text pointers inside Git, while storing the file contents on a remote server like GitHub.com or GitHub Enterprise.

-This is required for this project.
-It is useful for versioning image files (like the ones we use to keep the snapshot baselines, for visual regression), so the repository doesn't keep bynary files inside it, avoiding taking up more space than it really needs.
+This is required for this project once it's essential for versioning image files (like the ones we use to keep the snapshot baselines, for visual regression), so the repository doesn't keep bynary files inside it, avoiding taking up more space than it really needs.

 1. [Download](https://git-lfs.github.com/) and install it.
 1. Then, run `git lfs install` once to set up Git LFS for your user account and it's done!
 No configuration is needed.
 The file /.gitattributes is already set to take care of it.